satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Discussion

+In this article, we raise five critical problems with the current process for reviewing scientific articles: (1) Reviewers are expected to have comprehensive expertise; (2) Reviewers do not have sufficient access to methods and materials to evaluate a study; (3) Reviewers are not acknowledged; (4) There is no measure of the quality of a review;
-In this article, we raise five critical problems with the current process for reviewing scientific articles, and argue that we could address all of these problems by opening up the review process to include many reviewers, provide them with the data and software to replicate a study, acknowledge their contributions, quantify the quality of their contributions, and ensure that reviews are timely and live on beyond the publication date.
-We propose that an effective means for implementing these changes would be to enhance current code review systems for software development to support article review.
+and (5) Reviews take a lot of time, and once submitted cannot evolve.
+We argue that we could address all of these problems via an open post-publication review process that engages many reviewers, provides them with the data and software to replicate a study, and acknowledges and quantifies the quality of their contributions.
+We propose that an effective means for implementing such a process would be to enhance current code review systems for software development to support article review.

+It may not be practical to immediately adopt the open review process proposed in this article and will require a change of culture that many researchers may resist.
+Some journals have already adopted aspects of our proposed system (e.g., Frontiers, BioMed Central, Science, PNAS, PLoS One).
+Initially, our full proposal could be implemented as a part of the post-publication system, alongside a more traditional anonymous peer review system (e.g., Atmospheric Chemistry and Physics, atmos-chem-phys.net).
+As scientists gain familiarity and journals gain experience with our proposed system, it could be refined and improved.
+In the long run, the review process need not be limited to publication, but can be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005).
+This facilitates collaborative research and also ensures that optimal decisions are taken at every stage in the evolution of a project.

 The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing